inbo/tutorials/content/articles/geospatial_standards/index.md

 formats](../../tutorials/spatial_standards_vector/) and the [tutorial on the GeoTIFF raster format](../../tutorials/spatial_standards_raster/)\!

-## A few words on the GDAL driver
+## A few words on the GDAL library

-**[GDAL](https://gdal.org)** (Geospatial Data Abstraction Library) is by far the most used open-source driver for:
+**[GDAL](https://gdal.org)** (Geospatial Data Abstraction Library) is by far the most used collection of open-source drivers for:

   - [a lot](https://gdal.org/drivers/raster/index.html) of raster
     formats;